tquizzle/bringwhat/README.md

 ### Docker Strategy
 *   **Single-Stage Build**: The Dockerfile uses a single-stage process (`FROM node:20`) to ensure build tools are available and environment consistency.
-    *   **Failsafe Install**: It performs a "clean install" by deleting any `node_modules` copied from the host before running `pnpm install`, preventing architecture mismatches.
 *   **Volume Mapping**: The container expects a volume mounted at `/app/data` to persist the SQLite database file (`bringwhat.db`).

 ## 🐳 Running with Docker